 - third parties to collect and process data.

-The Personal Information we collect is stored and processed in The Netherlands and Germany, or where we or our partners, affiliates and third-party providers maintain facilities.
+The Personal Information we collect is stored and processed in West Europe or where we or our partners, affiliates and third-party providers maintain facilities.
 By providing us with your Personal Information, you consent to the disclosure to these third parties.

 We will ensure that any transfer of Personal Information from countries in the European Economic Area (EEA) to countries outside the EEA will be protected by appropriate safeguards, for example by using standard data protection clauses approved by the European Commission, or the use of binding corporate rules or other legally accepted means.